cs-icon.svg

 • Entry 5 (localized in Chinese (China))

-Here, only the entries localized in Chinese (China) show up in the search results.
+Here, only the entries localized in Chinese (China) appear in the search results.

 Case 3: Search for entries yet to be localized in Chinese (China)